Menasha High School: Athletics

 Menasha's athletic teams are known as the Blue Jays, and compete in the Bay Conference.
-For many years, they held a football rivalry with nearby Neenah High School, first playing in 1896.
+First playing in 1896, Menasha has a long-standing football rivalry with nearby Neenah High School.

 In 2014, Menasha won their first WIAA Division 2 Football Championship by a score of 37–17 against Waukesha West.
 Their football program is currently Division 3.

-Menasha's hockey program is split among two different collaborations with different high schools in the area, with the boys' collaboration being with Neenah, Hortonville, and Shiocton called the NHM Rockets.
+Menasha's hockey program is split into two collaborations with other high schools in the area.
+The boys' collaboration is with Neenah, Hortonville, and Shiocton called the NHM Rockets.
 NHM participate in the Badgerland Conference and took 2nd place in the WIAA 2019 State Championship.
 The girls' collaboration is with the Fox Cities Stars, a program consisting of 17 high schools in the area.
 They won back-to-back WIAA Championships in 2019 and 2020.